Re: [ALUG] Exit Script if sudo password not entered

 Cheers Steve

-main@lists.alug.org.uk http://www.anglian.lug.org.uk/ http://lists.alug.org.uk/mailman/listinfo/main
+_______________________________________________ main@lists.alug.org.uk http://www.anglian.lug.org.uk/ http://lists.alug.org.uk/mailman/listinfo/main

 End of main Digest, Vol 96, Issue 15 ************************************

-On 12 June 2013 12:20, Ewan Slater ewan.slater@googlemail.com wrote:
+On 12 June 2013 12:20, Ewan Slater <ewan.slater@googlemail.com> wrote:

 What's wrong with kicking the script off with sudo?

-On 12 June 2013 13:07, Mark Rogers mark@quarella.co.uk wrote:
+On 12 June 2013 13:07, Mark Rogers <mark@quarella.co.uk> wrote:

 Otherwise, looking at the sudo manpage says that sudo returns the return code of the successfully run program, or 1 is unsuccessful.

+Otherwise, looking at the sudo manpage says that sudo returns the return code of the successfully run program, or 1 is unsuccessful.
 And looking more at the man sudo, sudo -v can be used to revalidate the login without running a command, so sudo -v || { echo 'Login failed'; exit; }

 .. is probably the "right" way to do it.